 Q.Have you any body composition or performance goals over the next 12 months?

 I don’t plan on competing again in the next 12 months but my goal over the year is to increase my muscle definition (focusing on my shoulders and abs) and of course get leaner in time for Summer.
 I’m currently trying to find the right balance between increasing my cardio and keeping my sugar levels from going too low afterwards.
-I find training weights does not have much of an affect on my levels unlike cardio.
+I find training weights does not have much of an effect on my levels unlike cardio.

 Q.3 Things diabetes has taught you in life?